Important Policies and Information for Families

 The safety of our children is of primary importance.

-If you or your caregiver need to pick up your child early, you must first come to the Main Office at the Temple to sign your child out.
+If you or your caregiver need to pick up your child early, you must first come to the security desk at the Temple to sign your child out.

-Please do no double-park outside the Temple.
+Please do not double-park outside the Temple.
 It is not safe for our children.
 Please also note that Willow Avenue is a two-way street.

 Health and Safety

 Please make sure that we have up to date medical and emergency information for your child.
-If our child is ill, please do not send him/her to Religious School.
+If our child is ill, please do not send him/her to the Temple.
 We also ask that your child stay home if he/she has had a fever, bouts of diarrhea or vomiting for less than 24 hours.

 Fire and Lockdown Drills

 Fire drills will occur at the beginning and in the middle of the year and basic lockdown procedures will be explained to our learners on the opening day.
 In the event that we must evacuate the building, Larchmont Temple learners will be brought to The French American School located at 111 Larchmont Avenue.
 If the French American school is also on lockdown or not available for other reasons, learners will be brought to St. John's Episcopal Church at 4 West Foundation Square.
 Teachers will bring class lists with emergency contact information with them to all drills and an evacuation.
 If possible, we will contact you through our OneCallNow text messaging and email system.